Haemorrhoid Banding

 What are Haemorrhoids?

 Haemorrhoids (or piles) are swollen blood vessels in the rectum or anus that cause discomfort, bleeding, and itching.
+Often they can be treated conservatively by simple measures such as eating more fibre of drinking more water.
+If these measures are unsuccessful, we can offer banding of internal haemorrhoids.

 When Should I Seek Treatment?